rosano/journal/content/posts/01ht8x3mwe5va2tg3c0gppafvm.md

 ---
 [Yancey Strickler on Metalabel and Post-Individualism](https://soundcloud.com/joshuacitarella/yancey-03)

-> [Revolutions inspired by Catholic church forbidding intra-family marriage gave rise to cities, universities, guilds as ways for people unrealted by blood to meet eachother.]
+> [Revolutions inspired by Catholic church forbidding intra-family marriage gave rise to cities, universities, guilds as ways for people related by blood to meet eachother.]